 - Chlorpromazine (Thorazine)

 Second-generation, or atypical, antipsychotics were developed in the 1980s.
-This medication for psychosis is just as effective as first-generation antipsychotics but with fewer side effects.
-Many atypical antipsychotics are associated with weight gain and increased risk of developing Type 2 diabetes, which is serious but less life-altering than are side effects of older antipsychotic drugs.
-An up-to-date psychosis medication list will typically feature the following drugs:
+This medication for psychotic disorders is just as effective as first-generation antipsychotics but with fewer side effects.
+Many atypical antipsychotics are associated with weight gain and increased risk of developing Type 2 diabetes, which are serious but less life-altering than are side effects of older antipsychotic drugs.
+An up-to-date medication list of medications for psychotic disorders will typically feature the following drugs:

 - Clozapine (Clozaril)

 - Quetiapine (Seroquel)

 Antipsychotic drugs can have an impact within hours, and they can alleviate agitation and confusion within minutes.
 However, medications for psychotic disorders usually take several weeks to become fully effective.

 As antipsychotic drugs reach therapeutic levels, they start clearing the most severe symptoms of psychotic disorders.
 While some people with severe psychotic disorders never experience total relief from these symptoms, many remain completely free of delusions or hallucinations as long as they continue taking these medications.